mehulS7/lookup/Readme.md

 You don't need to enter all the information everytime you need to extract data.
 A config file will be created in the end containing all of the essential details.

-Have a look at lookup.
-It's working - https://drive.google.com/file/d/1D9D-MdiLwA6zKH2I8zkgTrqvfteje0EV/view?usp=sharing
+Have a look at lookup -> https://drive.google.com/file/d/1D9D-MdiLwA6zKH2I8zkgTrqvfteje0EV/view?usp=sharing